Milestone 3: Initiate Licensure

 All students pursuing an Educator Preparation Program must meet all Milestone 1 and 2 requirements specific to their program in order to advance to Milestone 3.
 Specifically, prior to applying for a license or endorsement all students are required to be admitted to Candidacy and one of the following: 1) completed Student Teaching or 2) hold an active PEL.
 Milestone 3 requirements are only accepted at specific times during the semester.

 Completion of all Milestone 3 requirements allows CTE to review students entitlement eligibility, which ultimately allows students to apply for a license and/or endorsement through Illinois State Board of Education (ISBE).
-To be entitled to the Professional Educator License (PEL), all professional education and content-area coursework must be passed with a grade of “C” or higher.
-A grade of “B” or higher in student teaching is also required for entitlement to the PEL.
-All coursework completed for subsequent endorsements must also be passed with a grade of “C” or higher.
-If a student attempts to apply for a license through ELIS prior to receiving approval from UIC, the student may face fines charged by Illinois State Board of Education.
+To be entitled to the Professional Educator License (PEL), all professional education and content-area coursework must be passed with a grade of “C” or higher, and student teaching coursework must be passed with a grade of "B" or higher.
+All coursework completed for subsequent endorsements must be passed with a grade of “C” or higher.
+If a student attempts to apply for a license through ELIS prior to receiving approval from UIC, the student may experience significant delays in the licensure process.

 Milestone 3: Requirements